 Student Exhibitions at the Anderson 2018-19

-Students are challenged to critically engage with contemporary exhibition practices and strategies in order to cultivate unique experiences for a diverse and sophisticated VCU audience.
+Applicants are challenged to critically engage with contemporary exhibition practices and strategies in order to cultivate unique experiences for a diverse and sophisticated VCU audience.
 The call is open to students working at the graduate and undergraduate level in all mediums and disciplines including dance, music, theatre, new media, film, craft, fine art, etc. Submissions will be reviewed by the Anderson’s curatorial staff and projects will be selected based on strength of proposal.
-Students are encouraged to consider the expansive potential of the galleries that extends beyond using them simply as a critique space.
+Applicants are encouraged to consider the expansive potential of the galleries that extends beyond using them simply as a critique space.

 Accepted proposals will run one week, Wednesday – Wednesday.